Computational Science and Engineering

 PhD projects

 We look for highly motivated graduates with a good first degree (or Masters) in a mathematical, computational, or engineering discipline, wishing to undertake studies towards a PhD.
-Informal enquiries can be made to Professor Hamish Carr.
+Informal enquiries can be made to Professor Peter Jimack (scientific computation) and Professor Hamish Carr (visualisation and graphics).